microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/03-Security.md

 Finally, select **Save**.

 To confirm you still have access from your Azure VM, navigate to SSMS and refresh your connection to the Azure SQL Database logical server.
 If no errors occur, you have successfully configured access to your Azure SQL Database logical server for your IP address only.
-You can also use commands `az sql server firewall-rule` to create, delete, and view server-level firewall rules.

 ![](../graphics/dbrefresh.png)